Hi6m-pain/sudanboardquiz/README.md

 # sudanboardquiz

-Privacy Policy for Sudan Board Quiz (Medical MCQs) Last Updated: [Date]
+Privacy Policy  (Sudan Board Quiz witch will refer to as SDQ) Last Updated: [15-9-2025]

-Owner: Mohamed Magdi

-App Name: Sudan Board Quiz

 Welcome!

-This Privacy Policy describes how the "Sudan Board Quiz" app (owned by Mohamed Magdi) collects, uses, and protects your personal information.
+This Privacy Policy describes how the SDQ  collects, uses, and protects your personal information.
 By using this app, you agree to the practices described in this policy.

 1. Information We Collect

-To create an account and access the app's medical MCQs, we require you to provide the following information during sign-up:
+To create an account and access the SDQ medical MCQs, we require you to provide the following information during sign-up:

 Personal Identifiers: Your full name.